Your eye care team

 As optometrists are primary eye care practitioners, most people would see their optometrist first.

-Many optometrists can also provide visual rehabilitation following brain injuries, specific care for vision problems that contribute to learning difficulties, myopia control, and more.
+Many optometrists can also provide vision therapy and rehabilitation following brain injuries, specific care for vision problems that contribute to learning difficulties, myopia control, and more.

 Optometrists and general practitioners can refer to ophthalmologists for treatment of certain eye diseases that typically require surgery, or if the condition requires complex medical intervention.